 - If a woman is insistent on going to college and refuses to marry the nice boy who sits behind her in church, then she should go to a Christian college.
 Her career choices?
-Pastor’s wife, single missionary, Christian school teacher.
+Pastor’s wife, single missionary, or Christian school teacher.

 - Women are not suited for intellectual endeavors.

-- Women are to conjugally perform whenever their husband demands it.
+- Women are to conjugally perform whenever their husbands demand it.
 Being tired from feeding the children, changing diapers, cleaning the house, homeschooling the children, and making sure the king of the home’s every need and whim is met, is no excuse for not joyfully having sex for three minutes before her God-fearing husband falls off to sleep.
 If she doesn’t put out, she is risking her husband having an adulterous affair and it will be HER fault.

 Even in my marriage, I was a typical “I am the boss, chief decision-maker, you submit to me” husband.
 I made ALL the decisions.
 For twenty years this is how we “did” marriage.
 Gradually, as I became more liberal in my understanding of life, I realized how hurtful this was to women in general and to my dear wife in particular.

 For many years, Polly found it hard to make decisions.
-She told me one time that she was “afraid to make decisions because she might might make a wrong decision and then you’ll be mad at me.”
+She told me one time that she was “afraid to make decisions because she might make a wrong decision and then you’ll be mad at me.”
 I said “Yep.
 That’s the price of admission.
 Making decisions means you might piss someone off.”
 As a supervisor where she works, she is required to make decisions that inevitably leave one or more parties unhappy.
 When she comes home discouraged by the response of this or that person, I remind her of what Colin Powell said about leadership:

 Being responsible sometimes means pissing people off.

-Bit by bit, I see Polly throwing off the bondage of yesteryear, but I do wonder if she’ll ever be totally free from teachings of the past.
-(I know I’m not) Submit.
+Bit by bit, I see Polly throwing off the bondage of yesteryear, but I do wonder if she’ll ever be totally free from teachings of the past — I know I’m not.
+Submit.
 Obey.
 Do what your husband says.
 He is the head of the home.
 It is hard to shake such indoctrination.

 How did Jerry Falwell’s superior rights for women work out practically in the church?